mabdusshakur/simp-estore-api/README.md

     php artisan serve
     ```

-## API Documentation
+# API Documentation
-A proper API documentation will be added soon, after finishing the project.
+* A proper API documentation will be added soon, after finishing the project.

+## Base URL

+The base URL for all API endpoints is `http://localhost:8000/api`.

 ## Contributing